-Delegator: Local Government
+Dologotori Local Government

+Delegator:

 Express Power to Local Government Act 1995:

-s 5.42 Delegation of some powers or duties to the CEO
+Delegate: s 5.42 Delegation of some powers or duties to the CEO

-Delegate: s 5.43 Limitations on delegations to the CEO
+s 5.43 Limitations on delegations to the CEO

-Francis Barren en Ÿ .

 Express Power or Local Government Act 1995:

 Duty Delegated: s 3.28 When this Subdivision applies

 s 3.31(2) General Procedure of Entering Land

 s 3.32 Notice of entry

 s 3.33 Entry under warrant

 s 3.34 Entry in an emergency

 s 3.36 Opening fences

+-

 Delegate: Chief Executive Officer

 Function: 1.
 Authority to exercise powers of entry to enter onto land to

-i unouon. perform any of the local Government functions under the
+perform any of the local Government functions under the

 Local Government Act 1995, other than entry under a Local

 Law [s 3.28].

-Law [3 3.20].
+.
+(1

 2. Authority to give notice of entry [s 3.32].

-2. Additionly to give floude of entry [5 0.02].

 3. Authority to seek and execute an entry under warrant

 [s 3.33].

-[8 0.00].
+•

 4. Authority to execute entry in an emergency, using such force

 as is reasonable [s 3.34(1) and (3)].

-as is reasonable [5 0.04(1) and (0)].

 5. Authority to give notice and effect entry by opening a fence [s

 3.36].

--

 Council Conditions on Delegated authority under s 3.34(1) and (3) may only be

 this Delegation: used, where there is imminent or substantial risk to public

 safety or property or in an emergency.

 Express Power to Local Government Act 1995:

 Sub-Delegate: s 5.44 CEO may delegate some powers and duties to other

-oub belegate. employees
+employees

-Sub-Delegate/s: Director Community Planningand Place
+Sub-Delegate/s: Director Community Planning Place

-Can Delegaters.
 Director Corporate Services

 Executive Manager Director Infrastructure and Sustainability

 Executive Manager Sustainability and Environment

-Manager Development and PlaceManager Planning and
+Manager Development and Place Manager Planning and

 Regulation

 Senior Ranger

 Ranger

 Senior Environmental Health Officer

 Environmental Health Officer

 Senior Planner

-- I micipal ballaling barveyor
+Principal Building Surveyor

 Building Surveyor

 CEO Conditions on this Sub-Delegation: The CEO and relevant Director must be advised before delegated authority under s 3.33 is exercised.
 Delegated authority under s 3.34(1) and s 3.34(3) may only be exercised, where there is imminent or substantial risk to public safety or property or in an emergency.
 Conditions on the CEO delegation also apply to the sub-delegation.
 Each person appointed under this delegation must be issued with an identification badge and carry this badge whenever exercising this delegation.
 Each person to whom a power or duty is delegated must keep records in accordance with Regulations in relation to the exercise of the power or the discharge of the duty.
-Compliance Links: Local Government Act 1995: s 9.10 Appointment of authorised persons - refer also s 3.32(2)] Part 3, Division 3, Subdivision 3 - prescribes statutory processes for Powers of Entry. s 3.34(2) Entry in an emergency.
+Compliance Links: Local Government Act 1995: ■ s 9.10 Appointment of authorised persons - refer also s 3.32(2)] Part 3, Division 3, Subdivision 3 - prescribes statutory processes for Powers of Entry. ■ s 3.34(2) Entry in an emergency.
 Record Keeping: Delegations exercised are to be recorded in the Town's document management system.